bjpop/gurita/README.md

 The `--eval` command line option allows you to create new columns dynamically.
 These new columns can be used subsequently in the plot.

 For example, you can create a new column called `petal_area` by multiplying the values in the `petal_length` and `petal_width` columns (row wise).
 This new column is added to the data.
-In the command below the new `petal_area` column is created and then subsquently selected for plotting in the `--columns` option.
+In the command below the new `petal_area` column is created and then subsquently selected for plotting in the `--cols` option.

 ```
-hatch hist --eval 'petal_area = petal_length * petal_width' --columns petal_area -- iris.csv
+hatch hist --eval 'petal_area = petal_length * petal_width' --cols petal_area -- iris.csv
 ```
 The output is a file called `iris.petal_area.histogram.png`.